aurae-runtime/.github/profile/README.md

 Current access to the source code is by invitation only directly from [Kris Nóva](https://github.com/kris-nova).

-If you would like to be involved (and currently I am letting quite a few in) please read the following.
+If you would like an invitation (and currently I am letting quite a few in) please perform the following:

  1. You must legally agree and sign the CLA and NDA found [here](https://github.com/aurae-runtime/authz)
- 2. You must join the [discord](https://discord.gg/JqvvtUZkMD) server and introduce yourself in the `#aurae` channel.
+ 2. You must join the [discord](https://discord.gg/JqvvtUZkMD) server and introduce yourself in the `#aurae` channel and ask me for an invitation.
- 3. You must agree to follow the rules of the project.
+ 3. You must agree to following the rules of the project.

 ### Immediate Rules of Engagement